Programmes

 Portfolio

 Your portfolio should contain 10–15 pieces of original work that demonstrate your creative development and process.
 It should include 2D visual work (e.g. drawings, posters, editorial work, photography, artwork, digital image, web design).
-You may also submit proposals (e.g. marketing or promotional idea for a specific fashion brand) and reviews of a recent fashion campaigns or fashion shows to support your interest and flair.
+You may also submit proposals (e.g. marketing or promotional idea for a specific fashion brand) and reviews of recent fashion campaigns or fashion shows to support your interest and flair.
+You are required to upload your portfolio online.

 Interview

-Shortlisted candidates will be contacted for an interview.
+Shortlisted applicants will be contacted for an interview.
 During the interview, you are required to participate in a dialogue regarding the content of your portfolio.
 Be prepared to talk about your work, inspirations and influences.
 Tell us what motivates you to learn, explore and experiment in your areas of interest.
 You should also share how you think the programme will help you in your future career choices.

 International applicants